affinitydb/doc/pathSQL reference.md

 better long-term interoperability with other applications.

 #### Constants
-mvSQL understands most common [value](./terminology.md#value) types.
+pathSQL understands most common [value](./terminology.md#value) types.
 Some standard constants are associated with these value types, such as TRUE and FALSE.
 Refer to [Data Types](#data-types) for more details.

 #### Operators
-mvSQL supports most of the standard SQL operators (logic, comparison, arithmetic, aggregation, string manipulations, date and time manipulations etc.).
+pathSQL supports most of the standard SQL operators (logic, comparison, arithmetic, aggregation, string manipulations, date and time manipulations etc.).
 Refer to [Functions and Operators](#functions-and-operators) for more details.

 #### Comments
 A comment is removed from the input stream before further syntax analysis.

-mvSQL supports 3 styles of comments:
+pathSQL supports 3 styles of comments:

 1. SQL-style: A sequence of characters beginning with double dashes (--) and extending to the end of the line, e.g.:

         -- This is a standard SQL comment

 2. C-style: This syntax enables a comment to extend over multiple lines (the beginning and closing sequences need not be on the same line).
 The comment begins with /* and extends to the matching occurrence of */.
 These blocks can be nested, as specified in the SQL standard (but unlike C): one can comment out larger blocks of code that might contain existing block comments.
 For example:

         /* multiline comment
         * with nesting: /* nested block comment */
         */

 3. SPARQL-style: A sequence of characters beginning with number sign (\#) and extending to the end of the line, e.g.:

-		\# This is a SPARQL comment
+        # This is a SPARQL comment

 #### Special Characters
 Some non-alphanumeric characters have special meaning, without being [operators](#operators).

-Some cases are extensions specific to mvSQL:
+Some cases are extensions specific to pathSQL:

 1. The dollar sign ($), followed by digits, is used to represent a positional [_property_](./terminology.md#property) in the body of a statement or class definition.
 Other uses are ${statement} and $(expression), to indicate a statement/expression variable.
 In other contexts the dollar sign can be part of an identifier or a dollar-quoted string constant.
 2. The colon (:), followed by digits, is used to represent a positional [_parameter_](./terminology.md#parameter) in the body of a statement or class definition.
 The colon is also used in [QNames](#qnames).
-3. The period (.) can be used to separate store, class, property names, and path expression.
+3. The period (.) can be used to separate store, class, and property names (in path expression).
 It can also be part of numerical constants.
-4. Brackets ({}) are used to select the elements of a collection.
+4. Brackets ({}) are used to select the elements of a collection, or to create new collections.
 5. The at sign (@), followed by digits, is used to represent a [PIN ID](./terminology.md#pin-id-pid).
 In some instances, @ may stand alone and represent the currently processed PIN (e.g. in UPDATE statements and path expressions).

 Other cases are standard: